Six Facts About Rabbits

 1. Rabbits Have a Higher Quality of Life as Indoor Pets

 "We recommend you keep your rabbits indoors.
-They will have a higher quality of life and will live longer," said Lash.
-Lash said that rabbits kept indoors will live for 10 to 15 years.
+They will have a higher quality of life and will live longer," according to Lash, who reports that rabbits kept indoors will live for 10 to 15 years.
 Rabbits kept outside in a hutch are subject to predators and stresses from the weather.
-"When the rabbits are kept indoors they have a quality of life that is more enriching," said Lash.
+"When the rabbits are kept indoors, they have a quality of life that is more enriching," Lash comments.

-One suggestion Lash had was to have an area in your home where you can have a penned-off (referred to as an "X-pen") area, so the rabbit can move around more freely and get more exercise.
-Installing tile in that area will prevent damage to hardwoord floors or carpets.
-Lash said that it is important to allow the rabbit out of its cage at least a couple of times a day.
-"That way they can hop and play and do all the things bunnies like to do," she said.
+One suggestion Lash had was to find an area in your home where you can have a penned-off (referred to as an "X-pen") area, so the rabbit can move around more freely and get more exercise.
+Installing tile in that area will prevent damage to hardwood floors or carpets.
+Lash mentions that it is important to allow the rabbit out of its cage at least a couple of times a day.
+"That way they can hop and play and do all the things bunnies like to do," she says.

 2. Rabbits Can Be Litter Trained

-Lash said that rabbits are very smart animals and are not hard to train to a litter box.
-She said that they may take a little longer than training a cat to use a litter box.
-Lash said it is best to observe the rabbit in its pen or cage to see where the rabbit is inclined to potty.
+Lash discloses that rabbits are very smart animals and are not hard to train to a litter box, although they may take a little longer than training a cat.
+It is best to observe the rabbit in its pen or cage to see where the rabbit is inclined to potty.
 "For example, we had a litter box for one of our rabbits here (at the shelter) in the rear of the cage.
-However, the rabbit tended to do its business near the front of the cage, so we moved it and the rabbit took right to it," said Lash.
-She also recommended using hay as the litter box material, changed daily.
-"You can also put down newspapers," said Lash.
+However, the rabbit tended to do its business near the front of the cage, so we moved it and the rabbit took right to it."
+Lash also recommended using hay as the litter box material, changed daily.
+"You can also put down newspapers."

 3. Rabbits Chew on Many Things